-This assessment of terrestrial habitats is conducted to assess the current ecological condition of the area given the existing construction works conducted by the company situated in the Barangay Irasan, Roxas, Zamboanga del Norte.
+This assessment of both marine and terrestrial habitats is conducted to assess the current ecological condition of the area given the existing construction works conducted by the company situated in the Barangay Irasan, Roxas, Zamboanga del Norte.
 This study mainly includes terrestrial, freshwater and marine ecosystems within and adjacent to the project site.

-This assessment focuses on the study of terrestrial.
+This assessment focuses on the study of terrestrial, freshwater and marine ecosystems.
 Terrestrial Ecology encompass the land faunal and floristic assemblages.
+Freshwater ecology includes macroinvertebrate and epilithic assessments.
+The marine ecology assessment includes corals, reef fishes and seagrasses.
 All the stations established and sampled are within direct impact areas; secondary impact areas were not sampled due to the areas being privately owned.
+Below is a Map showing the project located in the Zamboanga peninsula.
 Figure 2-33 is a Map showing the project located in the Zamboanga peninsula.